Healing Through Remembrance

 Skeeter

-We said goodbye to our beautiful fresh, funny boy Skeeter on March 11.
-He was 16 and although he used up his 9 lives and then some, 1,000 lives would not have been enough with him.
+We said goodbye to our beautiful, fresh, funny boy Skeeter on March 11.
+He was 16, and although he used up his 9 lives and then some, 1,000 lives would not have been enough for him.

 There are no words to accurately describe how loved he was or what a hole he has left in our hearts and home.
 He was a once in a lifetime cat.